soumenkm/soumenkm.github.io/_posts/2024-07-22-gpt2-from-scratch-part-1.md

 text = text1 + text2 + text3 + text4 # defines a sequence for LLM training
 ```

-Note that a token sequence can consists of multiple unrelated tokens as long as it doesn't exceed the maximum supported sequence length of the LLM.
+Note that a token sequence can consist of multiple unrelated tokens as long as it doesn't exceed the maximum supported sequence length of the LLM.
 Every LLM can support some finite number of tokens in one sequence (for GPT2, it is 1024 tokens).
 Since, this number is quite large, it is very common to include multiple contextually different texts in same sequence but separated by `<|endoftext|>` token.

 #### 2.3.4 Code of Simple `Tokenizer`